 Does the Health Occupations Center have a Registered Nurse (RN) program?

 The Health Occupations Center has a RN Refresher program.
-RN’s who have a fully active license without probationary status, current attached reports, or files accusations are eligible.
+RN’s who have a fully active license without probationary status, current attached reports, or filed accusations are eligible.
 Please check the HOC Courses tab and click on RN Refresher for additional information.